Skip to main content

 71. Sunrise on Mauna Kea.

 The summit of Mauna Kea is the highest point in Hawaiʻi and sits 13,803 ft above the sea level.
-If you stand at the summit, you will be able to see the sun rise before someone standing at the sea level just north or south of Mauna Kea (at the same latitude).
-In fact, you will see the sunrise at the same time as someone at sea level sailing in a waʻa to the east of Mauna Kea.
-Assume the radius of the earth is 20,917,655 feet.
+If we stand at the summit, we will be able to see the sun rise before someone standing at the sea level just north or south of Mauna Kea (at the same latitude).
+In fact, we will see the sunrise at the same time as someone at sea level sailing in a waʻa to the east of Mauna Kea.
+Assume the radius of Earth is 20,917,655 feet.

 (a)

 How far is the horizon when someone 5 ft tall stands at sea level to watch the sun rise?
-Round your answer to the nearest tenth of a mile.
+Round the answer to the nearest tenth of a mile.

 Answer.